-The shop is now closed until February 19 while we attend the Los Angeles pen show.
-Order acknowledgments may be delayed while we are away, but all orders received during our absence will be shipped promptly upon our return.
-Thanks for your patience!
+The shop is closed until Thursday, March 22.
+All orders received during our absence will be shipped promptly upon our return.

 We offer only a limited selection of parts.
 The main reason is simple: most vintage pen parts aren't interchangeable.
 They exhibit a maddening range of variations, and often as not even a correct original part must be hand-fitted.
 In most cases, it takes as much time to figure out what a do-it-yourself pen repairer actually needs as it would take to do the job ourselves, so please don't take it amiss when we ask you not to inquire about pen parts other than those listed.